ZingGrid/zinggrid/README.md

 ## Support

-If you need any assistance or would like to report any bugs found in ZingGrid, please contact us directly at support@zinggrid.com or through our website https://www.zinggrid.com/contact
+If you need any assistance or would like to report a bug, please contact us directly at support@zinggrid.com or through our website https://www.zinggrid.com/contact.

 &copy; 2018 ZingSoft, Inc.